BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_7_Integrating_Libwally_and_Bitcoin-CLI.md

   lw_response = wally_hex_from_bytes(account_fingerprint,BIP32_KEY_FINGERPRINT_LEN,&fp_hex);
 ```

 > :warning: **WARNING:** Remember that the fingerprint in derivation paths is arbitrary.
-Because Libwally provides one, we're using it, but if you didn't have one, you could add an arbitrary 4-byte hexcode as a fingerprint to a derivation path.
+Because Libwally provides one, we're using it, but if you didn't have one, you could add an arbitrary 4-byte hexcode as a fingerprint to your derivation path.

-Be sure to compile the new code with the `jansson` library, and installing it per §15.1.
+Be sure to compile the new code with the `jansson` library, after installing it (if necessary) per [§15.1](15_1_Accessing_Bitcoind_with_C.md).
 ```
 $ cc genhd-for-import.c -lwallycore -lsodium -ljansson -o genhd-for-import
 ```